|

 ~~ Lauryn Hill

-A monkey on the moon today peering through a cloud of excessive smoke, precipitation, and heat, will find a ragtag bunch of children in that Sin Valley, a.k.a. the Silicon Valley, gushing and blushing over a creation they call an artificial intelligence.
-The sight of children playing adult is not new to the monkey but it was never a sight of contention as the children knew all too well that it was all 'fun n play' after all.
-But today its frown can scarce hide a confused exasperation.
+A monkey on the moon peering through a cloud of excessive smoke, precipitation, and heat, will find a bunch of ragtag children in that Sin Valley, a.k.a. the Silicon Valley, gushing and blushing over a creation they call an artificial intelligence.
+The sight of children playing adult is not new to the monkey, but that playtime never was a sight of contention as the children knew all too well that it was all 'fun n play' after all.
+Today, though, the monkey's frown can scarce hide a confused exasperation.

-In the past it has very much been privy to their play with lego sets believing that they can create a world of their imagination and escape into fantasia and magical realism.
-But the monkey knows well enough that 'em kids always come back to reality when dinner time beckons; and if the growling of their stomach does not give way, then surely the shrill shouting of their mothers will.
-In other words, there was always a behavioural restraint in place.
+It has been, in the past, very much been privy to their play with lego sets believing they can create a world of their imagination and escape into fantasia and magical realism.
+But the monkey knows well enough that 'em kids always come back to reality when dinner time beckons; for if the growling of their stomach does not give way, then surely the shrill shouting of their mothers will.
+In other words, there was always something in place to restrain behaviour.

-The world of fantasy though is always on the look out for ways to circum-navigate around constraints to seek unbounded freedom.
-And there is little to doubt that excursion is surely fun.
-It yields entertaining 3-D animated films that try hard to be real films but end-up being renowned mainly for being animated.
-But much as the 3-D films in 21st century still struggle to gain lustre in front of Tom & Jerry cartoons of yesteryears, so will artificial intelligence always pale in front of the simple calculator.
+The world of fantasy, though, is always on the look out for ways to circum-navigate around constraints in order to seek unbounded freedom.
+And there is little doubt that excursion is surely fun.
+It yields entertaining animated 3-D films that try hard to be real films, but end-up being renowned mainly for being animated.
+Much as these 3-D films in 21st century still struggle to gain lustre in front of Tom & Jerry cartoons of yesteryears, so will artificial intelligence always pale in front of the simple calculator.

-While Tom & Jerry was authentic, entertaining and rather filmy, possessing what one would call a personality, the 3-D films are contrived, trying all too hard to convince.
-And after all the emptying of bloated budgets, all that they manage to leave behind is an unsolicited bequest of hollowed out form of film-making.
-Certainly, fantasy is fun but then that is all that is to it, and ought of being.
-It is in no need to be dignified any further.
+While Tom & Jerry was authentic, entertaining and rather filmy but in possession of a personality, the 3-D films are contrived, trying all too hard to convince.
+And after the emptying of bloated budgets, all that they manage to leave behind is an unsolicited bequest of hollowed out form of film-making.
+Certainly fantasy is fun, but then that is all that is to it, and ought to be.
+Fantasy demands no more dignity.

-Occassionally, while fantasy may garner fame & fortune, it will, without exception, fail to bring to fruition fervour, freedom, finesse and form.
+And while, occassionally, it may garner fame & fortune, fatansy will, without exception, fail to bring to fruition fervour, freedom, finesse and form.
 It forever shall remain the product of the playfulness of some unabashed corner of our minds, and that is what is so disturbing about AI.
-It is but a product of minds of many a children who, though they inhabit adult bodies, have inevitably lost their way amidst the forest of their algorithms.
+It too is but a product of minds of many a children who, though they inhabit adult bodies, have inevitably lost their way amidst the forest of their algorithms.

 Remember, when your Lord said to the angels: